 Using AI

-There are a few platforms that will use AI to generate a transcript of your podcas t.
+There are a few platforms that use AI to generate a transcript of your podcast.
 Please note that we have not sampled these platforms so we aren't able to provide any recommendations at this time.
 However, if you filter by "Transcript" you will be able to see a list of options.

-We’ve found the accordion feature to be particularly nice for transcripts.
-They default to the collapsed position, and can be expanded for anyone who wishes to read along.
-Another option is to type the transcript on its own webpage, and link that page next to your audio file.
+We’ve found the accordion component to be particularly nice for transcripts.
+They default to a collapsed position and can be expanded for anyone who wishes to read along.
+Another option is to type the transcript on a separate webpage, and link that page next to your audio file.

 Where can I find an example of a good audio transcript?